vladanl/Pyto/README.md

 ### Dependencies: ###

 The current version is written in Python 3.
-The code was originally written in Pythin 2 and subsequently converted to Python 3.6.
+The code was originally written in Python 2 and subsequently converted to Python 3.6.
 While most of the code is currently compatible with Python 2.7, this will not be enforced in future.

 The major dependencies of this package are: